5. Your assets

 - your partner’s share of any money in a joint account

-It’s up to your bank if they allow you to continue using the accounts.
+Your bank will decide whether to allow you to continue using your accounts.